 - As of 3/4/2019, Namecheap’s Stellar plan is available for $2.88 per month (archived source).
 For more price-related information, expand the “Plans and pricing” section below.

-- Expand the “Performance data” section below for more detailed information about the speed and reliability of Namecheap’s service.
+- Go to the web host performance dashboard and select “Namecheap dashboard” for more detailed information about the speed and reliability of Namecheap’s service.

 A list of features offered on shared plans can be found on Namecheap’s shared hosting web page.